Parents of Transgender Children Help

 Many parents show loving concern when they notice their child is “different”.
 They have an attitude that’s open to learning and understanding gender dysphoria so their child will get the appropriate attention and loving support they deserve.
 They want to help their child manifest their true nature.
 They find resources to support their child, and do all they can to help them make a successful transition.

-Yet, for other’s, this does not come as easy.
+Yet, for other’s, this does not come as easy for Parents of Transgender Children.

 The initial awareness that one’s child is “different”, can be very confusing and disconcerting.
 The thought that one’s child may have a gender different from the one they are accoustomed to, can be very confusing and saddening.
 They may not know what to do or where to turn.
 They may be overwhelmed dealing with their child’s issues as well and dealing with unfamiliar feelings of their own.